 - If there is little or no water coming out of your faucets and spigots, then you may have frozen pipe in your home.

 - If you see frost on exposed pipes, then the temperature may have been declined to a point that your pipe is on its way to becoming frozen.

 - If you find that your water temperature is not as hot or warm as is normal, then you may have a frozen pipe in your home.

 - Keep the heat on in your home even if you are on vacation or away for an extended time.
 Frequently pipes freeze and burst while homeowners are away on vacation and have turned off their heat.
 No one wants to come home to frozen pipes and potential water damage.
 If you will be gone for an extended length of time, even setting your home’s heat temperatures to 50-degrees will provide enough heat for internal pipes to keep them from freezing in your absence.

 - Allow your faucets to drip during freezing temperatures.
 A slight drip in your home’s faucets keeps the faucet open and helps to relieve potential pressure from freezing.

-- During frozen temperatures another way to prevent internal pipes from freezing is to keep cabinet doors that house pipes open in your home.
-Keeping these doors open will help to elevate the temperatures surrounding the pipes under sinks and such and thus reduce likelihood of freezing.
+- During freezing temperatures, another way to prevent internal pipes from freezing is to keep cabinet doors that house pipes open in your home.
+Keeping these doors open will help to elevate the temperatures surrounding the pipes under sinks and such and thus reduce the likelihood of freezing.

 - Sealing holes or cracks in the walls of your home, especially near pipes, can help keep cooler temperatures out and warmer temperatures inside.

-- Keep exterior faucets from freezing during extreme cold temperatures by covering spigots with hard faucet covers.
+- Keep exterior faucets from freezing during extremely cold temperatures by covering spigots with hard faucet covers.

 - With frequently prone to freeze pipes, you may want to add insulation or heating tape to the pipes.
 If the pipes are easily accessible this option can be a cost-efficient way to reduce the potential for freezing.